 The curriculum will consist of two components that run in parallel:

-- The Second Component is a unique, and integrated set of enrichment/experiential learning, in-class seminars, fireside chats, group projects and more, that are developed and delivered through the Faculty of Health Sciences, School of Medicine (SOM), to prepare students for entry into the School of Medicine at the end of year two of their undergraduate Bachelor program.
+- The Second Component is a unique, and integrated set of enrichment/experiential learning, in-class seminars, fireside chats, group projects and more, that are developed and delivered through the Faculty of Health Sciences, School of Medicine (SOM), to prepare students to apply for admission to the School of Medicine at the end of year two of their undergraduate Bachelor program.

 Faculty of Arts and Science